DuesselbergAdrian/root-graphic-tests/ARCHITECTURE.md

 ## Contributing

-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project and add tests.